Effect of temperature difference on pressure loss

 After restarting the simulation with the new pump, the 15 Kelvin temperature difference is correctly maintained again.
 In the pump diagram, all operating points move within the intended operating range.

-When changing the temperature spread, you must always ensure that the pump is sized accordingly.
+When changing the temperature spread, you must always ensure that the pump is sized to match.
 A smaller spread leads to higher mass flows and therefore higher pressure losses in the network — the pump must provide correspondingly more head.

 Stay up to date